*2 mins read

 Highly Energetic Visual: In the 1990s, the packaging design was updated and showed Dig’em Frog in energetic poses with vibrant colors.
 This design looks eye catching and enhances the product’s shelf appeal.

 One thing that pushed Kellogg’s cereal forward is its mascot identity.
-When they introduced Dig’Em smacks frog, they got the chance to connect with kids with their highly energetic and fun packaging design.
+When they introduced Dig’Em Smacks frog, they got the chance to connect with kids with their highly energetic and fun packaging design.
+So if you are still wondering what is the name of the honey smacks frog mascot is, it is Dig 'Em Frog.

 What Made the Frog an Iconic Mascot?